 Once stocked up and ready to enter the monument, the park road goes a few miles into the dunes where you can easily find a parking spot.
-The road is usually clear and it will eventually disappear from pavement to pressed gypsum (sand) with lots of areas to park and turnout safely.
+The road is usually clear, and it will eventually disappear from pavement to pressed gypsum (sand) with lots of areas to park and turn in safely.

 It was only a matter of seconds after parking and heading out to the dunes before we had one of our kids buried in the sand.
-The gypsum sand is so soft and cool, and it hardly sticks to you at all which makes cleanup fast and easy (besides whatever may have got in your shorts).
-The white gypsum is strangely soothing so everyone was quick to bury their toes, feet and as you can see – their whole entire body.
+The gypsum sand is so soft and cool, and it hardly sticks to you at all which makes cleanup fast and easy (besides whatever may have gotten in your shorts).
+The white gypsum is strangely soothing so everyone was quick to bury their toes, feet and – as you can see – their whole entire body.

 Playing in the sand was fun for the entire family, even I felt like a little kid running around barefoot and having fun in the sand.
 Once you’re out there for a few minutes and have ventured off over a few dunes, you’re gifted with skies and mountain views that are just majestic.
 I couldn’t get enough photos to capture everything, and I mostly stood around in pure awe of the peacefulness and pure serenity of being on the dunes.
 Even caught some footage of a thunderstorm and lightning strikes in slow-motion!

-Everyone walking around the park, everyone we meet, everyone we saw had a huge grin on their face.
+Everyone walking around the park, everyone we met, everyone we saw had a huge grin on their face.
 There is just something about the beauty, mystique, and character of this monument that brings a smile to your face and awakens your mind, body, and spirit.
 You can just bury your feet in the cool sand and catch yourself staring off into the beautiful vistas and watching nature unfold in front of you for hours and never notice the time flying by – only people smiling back at you as they smile about the beauty they’re experiencing as well.